atan4583/mand-project-portfolio/README.md

 > * Use readily available tools in Google Analytics to bridge the gap between raw data and actionable insight.
 Levarage best practices for working in Google Analytics to explore data and apply segmentation techniques to answer questions.
 >
 >
-> * Create a report demonstrating how to create primary view, filter, answer analytics questions using segmentation technique and reports and in Audience, Acquisition, Behavior and Conversion areas in Google Analytics.
-The
+> * Create a report demonstrating how to create primary view, filter, answer analytics questions using segmentation technique and reports in Audience, Acquisition, Behavior and Conversion areas of Google Analytics.
 >
 >
 > * Tool: Google Analytics